2010 New York State Comptroller election

 The New York comptroller election of 2010 involved the first election campaign of Democrat Thomas DiNapoli to the Office of State Comptroller.
 DiNapoli was appointed as Comptroller by a joint session of the New York State Legislature on February 7, 2007.
-In the general election on November 2, 2010, DiNapoli defeated Republican nominee Harry Wilson.
+In the general election on November 2, 2010, DiNapoli defeated Republican nominee Harry Wilson to be elected to his first full term in office.
+However, he significantly underperformed every other Democrat on the ballot for statewide office in sharp contrast to his future re-elections where he would overperform.